 Practice Description Balanced Approach to Performance- based Pay Performance-based awards are tied to the achievement of financial objectives, including revenue, adjusted EBITDA margin growth and total shareholder return, as well as strategic leadership objectives.
 Three-Year Performance Periods and Vest Schedules The performance periods and vest schedules for our equity awards span three years to promote a long-term approach to the achievement of strategic and financial objectives.
 Balanced Mix of Pay Components Target compensation mix is not overly weighted toward annual incentive awards and balances cash and long- term equity awards in accordance with certain financial or non-financial metrics that align with our short and long term strategic goals.
 CEO Compensation at Risk In 2019, approximately 80% of our CEO's target compensation was variable and at risk.
-Equity Ownership Guidelines CEO g 5x salary Named executive officers g 2x salary Other members of the CEO Committee (CEO's direct reports) g 1.5x salary Executive Compensation Philosophy We have an Executive Compensation Philosophy that clearly articulates our commitment to equal pay principles and a values-based culture.
+Equity Ownership Guidelines CEO ${\rm g}$ 5x salary Named executive officers ${\rm g}$ 2x salary Other members of the CEO Committee (CEO's direct reports) ${\rm g}$ 1.5x salary Executive Compensation Philosophy Reflects our commitment to equal pay principles and a values-based culture.
 "Double-Trigger" Change-in-Control Arrangements Beginning in 2019, our equity agreements include "double-trigger" mechanisms to align with our executive severance agreements, which have historically included double-trigger" mechanisms.